How Often Can I Do Red Light Therapy? Safe Frequency Guide

 Finding your perfect red light therapy schedule is part science, part personal experiment.
 Research often points to 10–15 minute sessions, 3–5 times a week, as a solid starting place.
 But in the end, your specific goals and how your body responds should guide the final plan.

-Think of red light therapy like exercise—regular, moderate sessions build stronger results than occasional, intense sessions.
+Think of red light therapy like exercise.
+Regular, moderate sessions build stronger results than occasional, intense sessions.
 Start conservatively, tweak bit by bit, and always listen to your body.

 The beauty of red light therapy is how flexible it can be for changing health needs and busy lifestyles.
 Remember, results vary from person to person, and if you have serious medical concerns, chat with a healthcare professional before diving in.